How I changed my life through fitness

-One and half years ago, my attitude and my vision about life changed dramatically.
+One and a half years ago, my attitude and my vision about life changed dramatically.
 I decided to change something, change myself, my body and my mind.
-I started running outdoor about 2 times a week, but at the beginning I couldn’t even run 1 km.
+I started running outdoor about 2 times a week, but at the beginning, I couldn’t even run 1 km.
 And found my motivation by watching lots of Youtube fitness clips and using workout apps.
 This was a whole new world for me.

 But after a few months, I tried a “big” workout and I completely pulled it through.
 It was hard, it was tough but I survived.
 Since then I trained nearly every day and really enjoyed the process of being happy with myself after every sweaty workout.
 Approximately half a year I trained 6 times a week, usually at home or outside, but always alone.
 But after some time I was no longer satisfied to “just” be fit and have a better physical condition.
 I wanted to build muscles, be strong like respected fitness models.

 In January 2016 I decided to get a professional coach, to take my body to a new level.
-I started “real” lifting with heavy weights and learned new exercises that I was afraid of doing on my own.
-At that point I finally realised that fitness was no longer a hobby for me, it was a passion, a lifestyle and I want to share and inspire as many people as possible, and help them with their daily struggles.
+I started “real” lifting with weights and learned new exercises that I was afraid of doing on my own.
+At that point I finally realized that fitness was no longer a hobby for me, it was a passion, a lifestyle and I want to share and inspire as many people as possible, and help them with their daily struggles.

-Yes, I’ve heard about people saying that women’s should not lift weights or they get muscles like men’s.
+Yes, I’ve heard about people saying that women should not lift weights or they get muscles like men’s.
 But let me tell you, these are very common and popular myths in our society.
 I’ve heard it so many times and to be honest I believed it for some time as well.
 I think it is time for us to challenge ourselves and become fitter and stronger.

 Why I love working for Venus Army so much?